Sandra Dorsey

-Sandra Dorsey (born September 28, 1939) is an American film and television actress, she is also a theatre actress, director, writer and choreographer.
+Sandra Dorsey (September 28, 1939 – September 26, 2023) was an American actress, director, writer, and choreographer.
 She is best known for her role in the 1989 horror sequel Sleepaway Camp III: Teenage Wasteland.

 Life and career

-Dorsey was born in Atlanta, Georgia.
-Dorsey founded Dorsey Studios in 1977.
+Dorsey was born in Atlanta, Georgia, and founded Dorsey Studios there in 1977.
 Before her acting career, Dorsey was a teacher of acting and singing exclusively in New York City.
-She has also taught at the Alliance Theatre in Atlanta and in Emory University. she is a member of the Screen Actors Guild, Actors' Equity Association, The American Federation of Television and Radio Arts, the Dekalb Council for the Arts, The College Music Society, the Episcopal Drama Foundation, and The National Academy of Television Arts and Sciences.
-She has also served as SAG president for the state of Georgia.
-In addition to her work at Dorsey studios, Dorsey has worked at the Bachelor of Arts, Oglethorpe University, Master of Fine Arts in Vocal Performance and the University of Georgia.
-She has also attended the Academy of Vocal Arts in Philadelphia, and has studied extensively with the David LeGrant Actors Studio in New York.
-She has performed in five plays on Broadway in NYC, Illya Darling with Melina Mercouri, Gantry with Robert Shaw and Rita Moreno, Drat!
+She had also taught at the Alliance Theatre in Atlanta and at Emory University.
+She was a member of the Screen Actors Guild, Actors' Equity Association, The American Federation of Television and Radio Arts, The Dekalb Council for the Arts, The College Music Society, The Episcopal Drama Foundation, and The National Academy of Television Arts and Sciences.
+She had also served as SAG president for the state of Georgia.
+In addition to her work at Dorsey Studios, Dorsey had worked at the Bachelor of Arts, Oglethorpe University, Master of Fine Arts in Vocal Performance and the University of Georgia.
+She had also attended the Academy of Vocal Arts in Philadelphia, and had studied extensively with the David LeGrant Actors Studio in New York.
+She had performed in five plays on Broadway in NYC, Illya Darling with Melina Mercouri, Gantry with Robert Shaw and Rita Moreno, Drat!
 The Cat! with Elliott Gould, On the Town with Bernadette Peters and Phyllis Newman, and Mata Hari with Pernell Roberts and directed by Vincente Minnelli.
-She played Franlein Kost in the National Tour of Cabaret directed by Harold Prince.
-Dorsey wrote and directed Biba Revue at Maxim’s in Chicago, she directed and choreographed Amahl and the Night Visitors in Atlanta, and was musical director for An Evening with Rodgers and Hammerstein at Emory University.
+She played Fraulein Kost in the National Tour of Cabaret directed by Harold Prince.
+Dorsey wrote and directed Biba Revue at Maxim’s in Chicago.
+She directed and choreographed Amahl and the Night Visitors in Atlanta, and was musical director for An Evening with Rodgers and Hammerstein at Emory University.
 She also directed the critically acclaimed Jacques Brel Is Alive and Well and Living in Paris.